artsycoder533/single-price-grid-component/README.md

 ## My process

 For this challenge I examined the design picture given to thing about the best html structure to use to easily facilite being responsive with as little code as possible.
 I started with a mobile-first workflow and figured out the spacing to get as close to the design picture as possible.
 Once I figured out to set a max-height on the the mobile view it was fairly simple to switch the flex direction to row to incorporate the desktop design.
 In the picture it seemed as if the elements all stayed the same size, so I had to preserve their dimensions as much as possible.
+Instead of using regular CSS, I practiced using SASS.

 ### Built with